AttuneIntelligence/redis-agent/README.md

 ## Step 6: Response Generation

-Once the agent's execution has completed, the compressed conversation history, question, and compiled function responses are all compiled into a new prompt and sent back to ChatGPT for generation of the final response.
+Once the agent's execution has completed, the compressed conversation history, question, and compiled function responses are all integrated into a new prompt and sent back to ChatGPT for generation of the final response.

-This incorporates the agent's actions into a more personable persona, wrapping the derived information into a natural conversational response with source-derived information.
+This incorporates the agent's actions into a more personable persona, wrapping the derived information into a natural conversational response with the source-derived information.

 ## Step 7: Client Streaming

-This personalized response is streamed from ChatGPT back to the server, which is immediately streamed to the client application.
+This personalized response is finally streamed from ChatGPT back to the server, which is immediately streamed into the client application.

-The time-to-first-token, therefore, is drastically reduced enabling for a more naturally flowing conversation with the agent.
+The time to first token, therefore, is drastically reduced enabling for a more naturally flowing conversation with the agent while incorporating a diverse array of function responses.

 ---